 There are definite benefits to fall calving.
-A key advantage is that cows will spend their last days of gestation grazing summer pastures and will typically calve at a higher body condition – something to keep in mind when developing a feeding program for those lactating mama cows.
+A key advantage is that cows will spend their last days of gestation grazing summer pastures and will typically calve at a higher body condition.
+Keep their body condition score (BCS) in mind when developing a feeding program for those lactating mama cows.

-Other rewards include more manageable feed costs associated with resources available in the fall like cool-season grasses and crop residues/aftermath that is available post-harvest.
+Other advantages include more manageable feed costs.
+Resources available in the fall like cool-season grasses and crop residues/aftermath that is available post-harvest are more affordable.
 Additionally, grazing situations like cover crops and winter wheat might be an option, depending on the location where you’re operating.

 More marketing opportunities generally exist if you fall calve.
 If you calve in both the spring and fall, your bulls can cover more cows over two breeding seasons.
 Fall-born calves weaned in the spring can be retained through the feedlot or you can graze them on your own grass.
 Marketing opportunities are again dependent on location.

 Mother Nature can be more tolerable for fall-calving herds.
 Calves won’t suffer from frozen ears, tails or hypothermia.
-Weather patterns are typically more predictable in the fall, and the cooler temperatures are more appealing for rebreeding – both for semen production in the bull and fertility in the female.
+Weather patterns are typically more predictable in the fall.
+The cooler temperatures are more appealing for rebreeding – both for semen production in the bull and fertility in the female.

 Although the list of benefits is plentiful, there are also challenges that come with fall calving.
-Yes, you might not have frozen ears or tails, but especially with this year’s heat, you can battle temperatures on the other end of the spectrum.
-Calves can get over heated and run fevers with the heat indexes that many regions of the country have been experiencing lately.
+You might not have frozen ears or tails, but especially with this year’s heat, you can battle temperatures of the extremes.
+Calves can get overheated and run fevers with the heat indexes that many regions of the country experienced in late August.

 Calving time is always exciting, so make sure you are ready for your fall calves to arrive.
-As mentioned earlier, it is normal for the fall calves to come early, so start checking on the cows about two weeks before due dates, especially in the heat.
+As mentioned earlier, it is normal for the fall calves to come early.
+Start checking on the cows about two weeks before due dates, especially in the heat.

 Provide plenty of shade for your cows to calve under – either natural or man-made structures so the cows and calves are not out in direct sunlight.
-It is not necessary to calve indoors, as that will typically not offer enough airflow, and that is where sickness occurs.
+It is not necessary to calve indoors, as that will typically not offer enough airflow.
+That is where sickness occurs.
 Also try to keep the area clean and dry to help control flies.

-It is easy for a calf to get over heated, especially in the late summer and early fall days.
-Normal body temperature of calves is about 101.5.
+It is easy for a calf to get overheated, especially in the late summer and early fall days.
+The normal body temperature of calves is about 101.5.
 If your calf does have a fever, try soaking it in a water bath to cool off.
 If that doesn’t work, you may need to consult your veterinarian.

 Good nutrition is at the root of your herd’s wellbeing.
 BioZyme® makes products to help mitigate heat stress while controlling flies in both the cows and their progeny.

-The temperatures might feel like summer, but it’s time to plan for fall calving.
-Make your fall calving as stress free as possible for you, your cows and their new babies with proper shade, plenty of water and good nutrition with the Amaferm advantage.
+The calendar might not say it’s officially fall, but it’s time for fall calving.
+Make your fall calving as stress free as possible for you, your cows and their new babies.
+Provide them with proper shade, plenty of water and good nutrition powered by Amaferm.